Sporting and General Rules 2022

 6.2 The Estate Manager will produce the Members Weekly Summary on the Wednesday evening.
-The Senior Member will be asked to add any observations and the summary will be forwarded to Members on the Thursday.
+The Senior Member (if present) will be asked to add any observations and the summary will be forwarded to Members on the Thursday.

 7. FISHING AND GENERAL RULES

 7.1 All Rods are expected to conduct themselves in a sporting manner.

-7.2 No fishing is to take place until a Gyrodactylus Salaris declaration has been signed and returned to the Estate Office.
+7.2 No fishing is to take place until a Gyrodactylus Salaris declaration has been signed and returned to the Estate Manager.

 7.3 All fishing is by artificial fly only.

 Thereafter the release of Salmon and particularly hen fish is strongly encouraged.
 All Sea trout should be returned.

 7.6 Dogs are welcome on the estate subject to prior arrangement with the Estate Manager.
-Dogs are not allowed in the lodge, kenneling is very limited and dogs are expected to sleep in cars.
+Dogs are not allowed in the lodge, kennelling is very limited and dogs are expected to sleep in cars.

 7.7 Smoking is not permitted in the lodge, estate buildings or vehicles.

-7.8 In the unlikely event of a serious breach of the rules or in the case of other inappropriate behavior, the Factor and Senior Member (if present) will seek to resolve the issue.
+7.8 In the unlikely event of a serious breach of the rules or in the case of other inappropriate behaviour, the Factor and Senior Member (if present) will seek to resolve the issue.
 Where this is not possible the matter will be referred to the Chairman.